redhat-developer/s2i-dotnetcore/README.md

 **Client**
 - Node.js
-- Text editor such as NetBeans
+- Text editor such as Sublime Text or VI

 **Server**
 - .Net Core SDK (.NET Core App 1.1 is used for all components)